• Skip to primary navigation

 Thai Chicken Drumstick Sauce

-Make double of this cilantro based Thai sauce for this drumstick recipe.
+Make double of this cilantro based Thai sauce for this chicken drumstick recipe.

 Freeze half of the Thai sauce for later in a small ziplock snack bag.
 Defrost, and add it to raw chicken drumsticks another day.
 This is a great way to prep for a "no clean up" dinner for another day.